LEADING OFF: Ohtani excelling on mound, Javier an Astros ace | Federal News Network

 Angels two-way star Shohei Ohtani takes a scoreless streak of 21 2/3 innings to the mound when he starts at Miami.

-Ohtani (7-4, 2.63 ERA) has won four straight starts, allowing just one run in that span.
+Ohtani (7-4, 2.63 ERA) has won four consecutive starts, allowing just one run in that span.
 He’s struck out 101 in 74 innings this year.

 READ MORE